YunfangHou/UoL-ics-file-generator/README.md

 Please star the repo if you like it 🌟

+❗Attention: The released application has not been updated for a long time.
+You are highly recommended to run the python program by your self to experience newest feature and optimization.

 ## Usage
 1. Download the newly released executable application.
 2. Run the application.